Chart Color Schemes

 Glynde hosts a notably older demographic compared to the national average

-The median age in Glynde is 44 years, which is notably higher than Greater Adelaide's average of 39 years and also above the Australian median of 38 years.
-Compared to Greater Adelaide, the cohort aged 85 and over is significantly more represented in Glynde at 12.6%, while those aged 55 to 64 are under-represented at 7.6%.
-The concentration of those aged 85 and over is well above the national average of 2.2%.
-Between the 2021 Census and now, the population share of those aged 25 to 34 has grown from 14.1% to 15.4%, while the share of those aged 35 to 44 increased from 12.3% to 13.6%.
-Conversely, the share of those aged 45 to 54 has declined from 11.0% to 9.5%.
-Population forecasts for 2041 indicate substantial demographic changes in Glynde, with the cohort aged 85 and over projected to grow significantly by 208 people (75%), from 275 to 484.
-The aging population trend is clear, with those aged 65 and over comprising 54% of this projected growth.
+The median age in Glynde is 44 years, which exceeds Greater Adelaide's average of 39 years and is also above the Australian median of 38 years.
+Compared to Greater Adelaide, Glynde has a notably higher proportion of people aged 85 and over (12.7% locally) while those aged 55 to 64 are under-represented at 7.5%.
+The concentration of people aged 85 and over in Glynde is well above the national average of 2.2%.
+Between the 2021 Census and the present, the proportion of the population aged 35 to 44 has grown from 12.3% to 13.8%, while the proportion of those aged 45 to 54 has declined from 11.0% to 9.3%.
+Population forecasts for 2041 indicate significant demographic changes in Glynde, with the number of people aged 85 and over projected to increase by 202 (73%) from 278 to 481.
+The aging population trend is evident, with those aged 65 and over comprising 52% of the projected growth.